EmekaEmmanuel/coin_track/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> we would like to thank Microverse team
+> I would like to thank Microverse team

+> I would like to Give credit to the author of the original design [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>